ChengyuanPang/WMT-in-the-Indonesian-Seas/README.md

 # Variability due to seasonal cycle, eddies, and tides enhances water mass transformation in the Indonesian Seas
-This project provides the raw data and code to reproduce the figures of a paper submitted to JGR-oceans The raw data are saved in Matlab data format.
+This project provides the raw data and codes to reproduce the figures of a paper submitted to JGR-oceans The raw data are saved in Matlab data format.
 Plsese download all files into a folder and run the script.m under MATLAB.
 The code and data to reproduce key results are shown below.
 Full model outputs are available upon request to the corresponding author.

 ## Raw Data

 ### `ND_section.mat`:

-`neutral_D` is the 3 dimensional raw data to produce the vertical density section (figure 1) in the Indonesian Seas.
-The varible `mean` is the annual mean neutral density and `April` and `August` represent the monthly mean of neutral density in April and August.
+`ND_section` is the raw data to produce the vertical density section (figure 1) in the Indonesian Seas.
+The varible `mean` is the annual mean section of the neutral density and `April` and `August` represent the monthly mean in April and August.

 ### `SST.mat`, `Bathymetry.mat` and `Vertical velocity.mat`: